metabrainz/listenbrainz-server/docs/users/api/art.rst

 Art
 ===

-ListenBrainz has a (cover) art infrastructure that creates new cover art from a user's statstics or a user's instructions on how to composite a cover art grid.
+ListenBrainz has a (cover) art infrastructure that creates new cover art from a user's statistics or a user's instructions on how to composite a cover art grid.

 All art endpoints have this root URL for our current production site.